Category Archives: Parenting

 Measles – what parents want to know

-In 2025, as of early June, there were 1168 cases of measles in the United States, the majority in children.
-(In all of 2024, there were only 285 cases.)
-There have been 3 deaths from measles.
-The first deaths in the United States in a decade.
+In 2025, there were 2267 cases of measles in the United States, and 70% of those were in children.
+11% were hospitalized.
+There were 3 deaths from measles.
+These are the first measles-related deaths in the United States in a decade.
+2026 is trending to be worse, with 588 cases by the end of January.
+(In 2024, there were only 285 cases in the entire year.)

 So it’s time for an update on measles: what is it, how contagious is it, and how to prevent the spread (hint: the measles vaccine substantially reduces your risk.)